Pouch Review

 Grinds keeps it simple.
 The ingredient list reads more like a coffee product than a supplement.

-• Coffee Grounds: The base of the pouch.
-Provides natural caffeine, flavor, and the familiar "dip" texture that appeals to former tobacco users.
+• Coffee and chicory: The base of the pouch.
+Provides natural caffeine, flavor, and the familiar “dip” feel that appeals to former tobacco users.

 What's Missing